bepronetwork/grants-program/README.md

 [Apache License 2.0](LICENSE) © Bepro Network

-## Importante Note & Credit Attribution : The Readme and Grants Repository structure was created based on https://github.com/w3f/Grants-Program as we see it as a great framework for the goal we want to achieve - we are not related in any way with the Web3 Foundation.
+## Importante Note & Credit Attribution

+The Readme and Grants Repository structure was created based on https://github.com/w3f/Grants-Program as we see it as a great framework for the goal we want to achieve - we are not related in any way with the Web3 Foundation.

+## Terms & Conditions

+BEPRO Network Grants, BEPRO Protocol and BEPRO Token (BEPRO) are not available in Excluded Jurisdictions that can be found in our [terms and conditions](T&Cs.md)